 True, most of the memos and such cranked out at your job—or your ancestors’—lack any obvious genealogical value.
 But family historians often struggle simply to uncover an ancestor’s name and to prove he or she existed.
 Some descendant of yours might find just what she needs in your memo explaining how losing the Maxcorp account wasn’t really your fault.

 Moreover, job-related paperwork is full of dates and places—exactly what a savvy genealogist needs to follow up in more-conventional records.
 If you found that your great-grandfather built carriages in Cincinnati in 1880, for instance, you’d know where and when to look for him in the census and city directories.
 You could guess that your grandfather (his son), who was born about that time, might have a birth record in Cincinnati.

 But occupational records can unlock more than mere clues.
 Employment applications can include key dates and places of previous employment and education; entries about hobbies; and various personal data, such as religion and marital status, that employers aren’t allowed to ask anymore.
 Apprenticeship and indenture paperwork typically included the names of a young worker’s parents.
 The US Railroad Retirement Board’s pension records contain copies of employees’ death certificates.
-If your ancestor was licensed as a barber in Arkansas, the state board of barber examiners may have his photograph, part of a collection the Arkansas History Commission has been digitizing and posting online.
+If your ancestor was licensed as a barber in Arkansas, the Arkansas State Archives may have his photograph.

 You might think that your ancestors probably didn’t have jobs in today’s sense.
 Farmers, after all, may have generated land records instead of payroll listings or union memberships.
 But the notion that most Americans in yesteryear were farmers is a misconception: By 1880, more than half of working Americans already were engaged in something other than agriculture.
 So odds are good that your early 20th-century or even late 19th-century ancestor had an occupation that left a paper trail for you to follow.